 Home Improvement Contractors

 The Massachusetts Home Improvement Contractor (HIC) statute contains strict requirements for the registration and practice of home improvement contractors, but few contractors are aware of either the statute’s breadth or the severe consequences that can stem from non-compliance.
-All home improvement contracts must contain certain mandatory provisions, with which the attorneys at MIRAGEAS & AVERY, LLC are well versed.
+All home improvement contracts must contain certain mandatory provisions, with which the attorneys at MIRAGEAS & AVERY are well versed.
 Our office has significant experience with drafting smart, understandable contracts between homeowner and contractors, as well as between general contractors and subcontractors agreements.
 In addition, we regularly litigate claims for violations of the HIC statute and the Massachusetts State Building Code.

 Home Improvement Construction Blogs: